Pulsar Navigation in the Solar System: Navigation use Radio Pulsar

-In radio pulsar, the strong flux density pulsar usually is young pulsar for example Vela et al., but it take place Glitch that is spin faster than past, that is abnormal phenomenon in pulsar timing model, then it become the biggest noise source.
+In radio pulsar, the strong flux density pulsar usually is young pulsar, for example Vela et al., but it take place glitch that is spin faster than past, that is abnormal phenomenon in pulsar timing model, then it become the biggest noise source.
 MSP is a kind of stability pulsar, but it often is weakly.
 Many MSP is in binary system, the signal be modulated by orbit effect.
 And many MSP in globe cluster, its position unstable for the complex gravitational potential.

-Navigation of use pulsar just for a continuous pulse signal during mission time which during tens of minutes to several years.
-When I penetrate the system of pulsar navigation as one systems engineering, I think navigation system use radio pulsar is feasible absolutely.
-Besides increasing observation times et al. mentioned above, I think some modern digital signal processing(DSP) technique can apply to pulsar signal navigation which include signal enhancement, signal reconstruct and singularity detection et al. The hypothesis of pulsar signal is gaussian be used in study pulsar emission geometry although it don't be validated directly by observation\cite{wgr+98}.
-In navigation, we just need the information from phase, so we can magnify the weak pulsar signal through plus a gaussian signal or normalizing it to a gaussian signal on the premise of keep period steadiness.
-Glitch can use wavelet to detect in time\cite{dj09} when use several strong radio pulsar in short time mission.
+Navigation of use pulsar just for a continuous pulse signal during the mission time which during tens of minutes to several years.
+When we penetrate the system of pulsar navigation as one systems engineering, we think navigation system use radio pulsar is feasible absolutely.
+Besides increasing the observation times et al., we think some modern digital signal processing (DSP) technique can apply to pulsar signal navigation which include signal enhancement, signal reconstruct and singularity detection et al. The hypothesis of pulsar signal is Gaussian be used in study pulsar emission geometry although it do not be validated directly by observation \citep{wgr+98}.
+In navigation, we just need the information from phase, so we can magnify the weak pulsar signal through plus a Gaussian signal or normalizing it to a Gaussian signal on the premise of keep period steadiness.
+Glitch can use wavelet to detect in time \citep{dj09} when use several strong radio pulsar in short time mission.
 So we can rule out the interference source, whether using single pulse or TOA.
 The navigation system must leave a copy of raw data to astronomer for the best filter is construct a good pulsar noise model by it.

-\subsection{Pulsar tracker}
+\subsection{Pulsar Tracker}

 The parabolic dish usually be used in radio astronomy.
-But the conventional telescope will bring the control problem in spacecraft for the big dish is so weight.
-Figure.2 is a radio telescope in Nasu Pulsar Observatory which the same like Arecibo radio telescope in single dish\cite{tkd+05}.
+But the conventional telescope will bring the control problem in spacecraft because the big dish is so weight.
+Figure. \ref{fig:t} is a radio telescope in Nasu Pulsar Observatory which the same like Arecibo radio telescope in single dish \citep{tkd+05}.
 It will less the difficult of control if use it in vehicle.
 So we can use this telescope achieve pulsar tracker like star tracker easily.

-\subsection{Pulsar sensor}
+\subsection{Pulsar Sensor}